 After the funeral, the bishop or a member of the bishopric will accompany the family to the cemetery for the burial.
 A Melchizedek Priesthood holder may dedicate the grave or offer a graveside prayer.

 After the interment, there is usually a reception for the family and close friends, though the larger community may be invited as well.
-The meal, called a “mercy meal,” is prepared by the Relief Society and traditionally consists of ham or turkey, Funeral Potatoes (a potato casserole), Jell-O salad, rolls, and cake for dessert.
+The meal, called a “mercy meal,” is prepared by the Relief Society.
 The reception offers mourners an opportunity to connect with each other and remember the life of the deceased.

 Mourning Period Or Memorial Events